 - Can even handle gaming

-The Dell XPS 17 Touch is another powerhouse of a machine.
-It’s purpose-built productivity-based tasks and for working from home or on the move, and it can even handle gaming if that’s what you’re keen to do.
-The star of the show is its 17-inch 4K touch display with anti-glare properties, 500 nits of brightness, and InfinityEdge technology which virtually eliminates ugly bezels.
+The Dell XPS 17 is a powerhouse of a machine.
+It’s purpose-built for productivity-based tasks and for working from home or on the move, and it can even handle gaming if that’s what you’re keen to do.
+The star of the show is its 17-inch FHD+ display with anti-glare properties, 500 nits of brightness, and InfinityEdge technology which virtually eliminates ugly bezels.
 That makes the 17-inch screen look big while reducing overall bulk, so the Dell XPS 17 feels lighter than you’d expect from a laptop of this size.
 Dell’s Comfort View Plus technology means that blue light is reduced while still offering you vivid colors as well.

 A great screen would be no good if the rest of the laptop was mediocre, but the Dell XPS 17 packs plenty of muscle under the hood.
-It has an 11th-generation Intel Core i7 processor, 16GB of memory, and 1TB of solid-state storage.
+It has an 11th-generation Intel Core i7 processor, 16GB of memory, and 512GB of solid-state storage.
 That’s all you need and more to be productive wherever you are, and you’re going to love how fast it is for multitasking.
-It even has an Nvidia GeForce RTX 3060 graphics card which is highly capable of running the latest games.
+It even has an Nvidia GeForce RTX 3050 graphics card which is capable of running the latest games at pretty decent settings.
 It’s great to have that level of flexibility, and the discrete GPU is also great for things like video editing and similar graphics-heavy tasks.

 The laptop’s advanced thermal design means that fan airflow is improved by approximately 30% compared to the previous model, so your system stays cooler and works more effectively than before.
 The laptop also squeezes its gorgeous 17-inch display into a 15-inch form factor so you’re carrying less bulk around.
 Beautifully designed and perfectly specced, the Dell XPS 17 is a game-changer.